Dreaming of a turtle: the wisdom of those who never hurry

 Ask yourself: “Is there a ‘home beach’ in my life — a place, a state, a direction, toward which something in me naturally gravitates?
 Do I trust that inner knowing — or do I constantly check it, second-guessing myself?”

 Astrological note: A sea turtle swimming home evokes the Moon or Neptune in the 4th house, or Jupiter transiting through the 4th house.
-Cancer and Pisces with the Moon in the 4th carry this unerring instinct for home.
+Cancers and Pisces with the Moon in the 4th carry this unerring instinct for home.
 If Jupiter is now transiting your 4th house — the path back, to yourself, is especially clear.

 A turtle in dreams is always an encounter with the wisdom of the slow.
 With what does not hurry — and for that very reason arrives.
 With protection that allows you to wait out a storm.
 With the long journey home, guided only by the inner compass.

-Your unconscious knows how to speak to you — it simply needs your permission.
 Let the turtle from your dream show you: not everything needs to happen quickly.
 Some of the most important movements in life are slow.
 And they arrive — more reliably than any others.